chili-epfl/easy-performance-analyzer/README.md

   - `EZP_END_OFFLINE(BLOCK_NAME)` - Ends an offline profile
   - `EZP_PRINT_OFFLINE` - Prints average and total times and numbers of execution of all offline profiles
   - `EZP_CLEAR_OFFLINE` - Erases the offline profile history

+In all calls, `BLOCK_NAME` is maximum 4 characters long.

 Samples
 -------